Next Start

 Manufacturing Systems and Technology

-In this course, students learn about various areas of manufacturing technologies, theory and processes.
+In this course of robotics, students can learn about various areas of manufacturing technologies, theory and processes.
 The course covers lean manufacturing principles, automation types, basic computer functions, 3D printer calibration, basic troubleshooting and prototyping with computer-aided design.

 Programmable Logic Controllers